1962 Commonwealth Paraplegic Games: Logistics and insignia

 The original plan was to hold the games at the Shenton Park Annexe of Royal Perth Hospital but this was abandoned due to the need for temporary buildings.
 The Royal Agricultural Showground in the suburb of Claremont was used as it had an oval and buildings for accommodation and events.
 A major advantage of the venue was that all facilities were on one level.
 There was no suitable facility for basketball and after much debate a wooden court was laid on a sand foundation in front of the main grandstand.
 Beatty Park was used for swimming events.

 Pamela McCarthy, one of India's two athletes, made the following comment on the showground facilities: "This communal living was ideal for getting to know one and another and for making friends; every conceivable facility was provided at the Showgrounds – such as television lounge, a shop, post office, bank, laundry and even a ladies hairdresser."

 The organising committee decided at the outset that transport would be a major issue and ultimately reflect on the success of the games.
 The decision to locate most of the events and accommodation at the showgrounds reduced many of the issues.
 Car companies in Perth made cars available and volunteer drivers assisted in taking athletes and officials around Perth, particularly to Beatty Park.
 The biggest issue was encountered by teams from the United Kingdom that had to travel 20000 mi.
 A total of 57 athletes and 23 escorts travelled from the United Kingdom in a chartered Caledonian Airways plane at the cost of GB£18,500.
 The long flight required refuelling in Bahrain and a stop over in Colombo, Ceylon.
 Health checks such as measuring legs and ankles for swelling were undertaken during the flight to Perth and back home.

 A major logistical effort was required to transport the 80 member team to the Showgrounds on arrival at Perth airport.
 Royal Perth Hospital's special coach, a Red Cross bus, private cars and a truck to carry wheelchairs were used.

 The flag was the games emblem of a javelin thrower in a wheelchair with a background outline of the flag of Australia on a flagpole in a slight breeze.
 Medals had one side with the games emblem and the reverse side name of sport with room for engraving.
 Badges were given to each competitor and official with the aims of identification and access to the dining hall.
 The badge also became a memento of the games.

 Participating teams

 A total of 89 athletes from nine countries competed.
 The countries represented and their allocated colours were: England (dark blue), India (light green), New Zealand (pink), Northern Ireland (dark green), Rhodesia (light blue), Scotland (black), Singapore (red), Wales (white) and Australia (gold).
 The only major Commonwealth country not represented was Canada, which decided not to attend.

-Many of the athletes competed in several sports because each country selected their team based on versatility of sporting ability to reduce their team size and costs.
+Many athletes competed in several sports because each country selected their team based on the versatility of sporting ability to reduce their team size and hence costs.